paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 relay parent height further by the `CandidateHash`.
 This ordering is globally unique and also prioritizes older candidates.

-The later property makes sense, because if an older candidate turns out invalid, we can roll back the full chain at once.
+The latter property makes sense, because if an older candidate turns out invalid, we can roll back the full chain at once.
 If we resolved earlier disputes first and they turned out invalid as well, we might need to roll back a couple of times instead of just once to the oldest offender.
 This is obviously a good